DataDog/android-widget-task-issue/README.md

 #### Step 5
 Long press your widget and tap the configuration icon (The little pen) or use drag & drop.
-  - Tap `Open configuration` button on the widget.
   - Tap `Start OAuth` button
   - Tap `Get callback` button